 - STEPHEN KOOIMAN, P.Eng., M.A.Sc. - Mechanical Team Leader

-- SARAH SMITH, M.Urb. - Training and Engagement Team Leader
+- SARAH SMITH, M.Urb. - Sustainability Team Leader

 - DUNCAN WILCOCK, MBA, B.Eng. - PUMA Team Leader